CodeBonnie/42paris/README.md

-# 42paris
+# 42
-Just my days from when i tried it
+Just an archive of my pool folder at 42 Paris.